bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 implements so-called _optimization of a tail recursion._

-In many imperative programming languages the recursion is quite expensive — overhead costs on preservation of a context of calculations are needed – points where process of execution has to return after the completion of a tail call.
+In many imperative programming languages the recursion is quite expensive — it requires the overhead of maintaining the calculation context – points where process of execution has to return after the completion of a tail call.
 And the memory for this preservation is given out from limited area – a system stack.
 The programmer, as a rule, can’t control the size of a system stack, and at its overflow the program abnormally comes to the end.
-Therefore in such languages you are not to use a recursion for the implementation of the cyclic repeating actions (particularly as in imperative languages for this purpose there are iteration statements).
+Therefore, in such languages, you should not use a recursion to implement cyclically repeated actions (especially since there are iterative operators for this in imperative languages).

-In Refal functions don’t need to keep a context of calculations for return of a value as the function doing a recursive call comes to the end before the next recursive call.
+The Refal functions do not need to keep a calculation context to return a value as the function that performs a recursive call is terminated before the next recursive call.
 And it means that if the recursive call in the right part of the sentence is executed the last, incomplete calculations won’t collect in the view field.
 I.e. In fact there won’t be observed the recursion (the enclosed